Eli Campbell

-Elijah Xavier Campbell (born 2 August 2004) is an English professional footballer who plays as a defender for side Ross County on loan from club Everton.
+Elijah Xavier Campbell (born 2 August 2004) is an English professional footballer who plays as a defender for club Milton Keynes Dons, on loan from club Everton.

+Campbell was capped by England up to under-20 level.
+A former Manchester City season-ticket holder as a child, he turned professional at Everton in June 2022.
+He spent the second half of the 2023–24 season on loan at Fleetwood Town, the 2024–25 campaign on loan with Scottish Premiership club Ross County, and the second half of the 2025–26 season on loan at Port Vale.
+He joined Milton Keynes Dons on a season-long loan in September 2026.

 Early life

 Campbell was born in Manchester.
 He grew up in Wythenshawe and attended football matches from the age of three, becoming a season-ticket holder at Manchester City.